ASIL Dispute Resolution Interest Group Workshop

 - Alexandra Kinsella and S. James Anaya, University of Colorado Law School—The Maya People of Southern Belize Consultation Framework: A Model for Actualizing the State Duty to Consult Within a Human Rights Framework

-- Timothy Webster, Case Western Reserve University School of Law—Settling Scores after Decades: Corporate Settlements for World War II Crimes
+- Timothy Webster, Case Western Reserve University School of Law—The Price of Settlement: World War II Reparations in the Contemporary Era